ashi-kakkar20/CaseStudySolution/README.md

     dotnet run
     ```

-The API should now be running locally on `https://localhost:5001` by default.
+The API should now be running.
+You can use swagger to test the same  locally  by default.

 ## Authentication